-Here you find a small selection of my tours in different hiking areas.
+Here you find a small selection of my hiking tours in different areas of Eastern Liguria.
 Of course, the list can be extended a lot.
 I'll be happy to personalize the hikes according to your wishes.
 I have suggestions for the lunch break, the best picnic spots or where to go for interesting wine tastings.
 Just ask me!

 We start in the morning in the small coastal town of Bonassola.
 A varied path leads us to the lookout point "Salto della Lepre", past vineyards and olive groves, through a shady holm oak forest and over a river, as well as along sun-kissed cliffs.
 The hike ends with a tour through the characteristic village of Framura, awarded with the title of one of the most beautiful villages in Italy.
 The new panoramic promenade "Via del Mare" by the sea leads us back to the station.

 my tip: the tour can be extended with a meeting with Emilio, a young farmer in Framura.
 Enjoy a tasting of his wines, olive oil and seasonal produce.

 This nice and little frequented trail begins in the picturesque village of Vernazza.
 We start here early in the morning before the many day visitors arrive.
 The path leads us quickly uphill past impressive terraced vineyards.
 Finally, we reach a beautifully situated St. Mary's Church, where an 800-year-old cypress stands.
 We continue on a narrow path through the fragrant Mediterranean scrub, always with great views.
 We reach another St. Mary's Church, Madonna di Soviore, one of the oldest churches in Liguria.
 The shady forecourt and a small bar invite you to rest.
 On a former pilgrim path we descend through forest and cultivated land until we reach the center of Monterosso.